Simhyeon/gcalc/README.md

 # Gcalc

-Gcalc is a game probability (mostly gachas) calculator.
+Gcalc is a game probability calculator.

+Gcalc is not merely a gacha simulator but more of a generic probabilty calculator.

+## About

 ### Why not use a simple formula?

-Well because, real life examples are not clear cut demonstrated geometric sequences.
-Sometimes there is bonus for a specific gacha stage and there is also so-called confirmed gacha system.
-Therefore single formula cannot fit into diverse game gacha environments.
+Well because, real life usages are not clear cut demonstrated geometric sequences.
+Sometimes there is bonus for a specific gacha stage and there is also a so-called confirmed gacha system, which makes it hard to use geometric series formula.

+### Ok, why not use other gacha simulators or calculators?

+First, simulation is not calculation.
+The major reasoning of this crate is about expectation and calibration, especially game development in mind.

+Second, existing calculators only consider fixed value of probabilty.
+However there are plenty of contents that utilize bonus probabilty on specific steps and there are some gachas that have different probabilty for different situations.

+Third, those are hard to integrate with other systems.
+Most of them are either simple programs with integrated front end (GUI) which can be only losely connected to other game development tools at the most and automation is nearly impossible.

 ## Demo